 A Man-Machine Interface package for the OMNI Flow Computer is also available as an option.

 1.29.
 Ethernet Module

-An Ethernet module 68-6209 is available that will allow users to print reports and communicate using TCP/IP.
+An Ethernet module 68-6209 has been added that will allow users to send reports thru the Ethernet module, or communications via a hub.
 See Technical Bulletin TB-020101 for more information.